The European directive on patients' rights

-Directive No. 2011/24/EU of March 9, 2011 on patients' rights in cross-border healthcare aims to guarantee patient mobility and the free provision of healthcare services.
+Directive 2011/24/EU of March 9, 2011 on patients' rights in cross-border healthcare aims to guarantee patient mobility and the free provision of healthcare services.

 The European Union's coordination rules guarantee that an insured individual who travels within the European Union will receive the same healthcare as if s/he were a member of the healthcare system of the State in which treatment is provided.